RahulAtre/aruma-booking-system/README.md

 # aruma-booking-system

-A hotel management system built using React Node and Express with Fahmi Ahmed & Dana Shayakhmetova
+A hotel management system built using React, Node, and Express, with Fahmi Ahmed & Dana Shayakhmetova

 ## Steps to Install Application